-The context in which the Company operates is characterised by great speed and constant change, which has a significant impact on people's behaviour and, consequently, on the way they work.
-With this in mind, Moncler launched the New Ways of Working project.
+The context in which the Company operates is characterised by great speed and constant change, which has a significant impact on people's behaviour and, consequently, on the way the New Ways of Working project.

-Beginning with employee requests in the MONVoice survey, Moncler focused on defining an activity plan to respond to emerging needs on the issues of flexibility, improving the effectiveness of activities and processes, and a better work life balance.
+Beginning with employee requests in the MONVoice survey, Moncler focused on defining an activity plan to respond to emerging of Working project, the Milan office (via Solari) needs on the issues of flexibility, improving the refurbishment began, to create new spaces that effectiveness of activities and processes, and a would facilitate the new ways of working, includbetter work life balance.